 Nitrogen (N2) – Nitrogen Gas Definition – Nitrogen Symbol – What is Nitrogen

-Nitrogen is also very versatile.
+Nitrogen gas is also very versatile.
 Nitrogen gas can be used to inflate tyres, replace oxygen in food packaging and purge dangerous gas from enclosed spaces whilst liquid nitrogen can fast freeze food and is even used in some medical procedures.

 Nitrogen in Tyres

-Nitrogen is Used for Purging – What is Nitrogen Purging
+Industrial Nitrogen is Used for Purging – What is Nitrogen Purging

 Is Nitrogen Flammable